107208579/tracking/README.md

 * TRA (Transportation)
 * …

-Each calendar has a different event title that allows me to add more categories:
+Each calendar has a different event title that allows me to have additional categories:
 * ENT - Book
 * ENT - Computer
 * ENT - Game